EvoHull/Tapirs/documentation/docs/How-To-Guide/reproducibility.md

 # Software list and versions

-The full list of software, their dependencies and version numbers will be written to envs/ at the end of the run.
-This .yaml file can be used to reproduce the experimental conditions.
+The full list of software, their dependencies and version numbers called `environment.yaml` is written to envs/ directory at the end of the run.
+This file can be used to reproduce the experimental software conditions.

 Snakemake can be asked to archive it all.